-Lifetime ISA: If you’re 18 to 40, you can put up to £4,000 each year in a Lifetime ISA until you reach 50.
+Lifetime ISA: If you’re aged 18 to 40, you can open a lifetime ISA and put up to £4,000 each year in a until you turn 50.
 By saving in this tax-free account, you’ll be rewarded with a 25% bonus on your savings.
-At 50 your account will stay open and keep earning interest.
+After 50 your account will stay open and keep earning interest.
 You’ll only get the 25% bonus if you use the money to buy your first home, or after celebrating your 60th birthday (or sooner if you receive a terminal diagnosis).

-There are other ISAs, namely Investment ISAs and Innovative Finance ISAs.
-The latter are peer-to-peer investment vehicles, where you invest in individuals, businesses or property developers.
+Innovative finance ISAs.
+These are peer-to-peer investment vehicles, where you invest in individuals, businesses or property developers.
 Along with Lifetime ISAs, you must be at least 18 to open one.

 For many years now the tangible benefits of cash ISAs have been largely absent.
 This is because of the Personal Savings Allowance (PSA), which allows basic taxpayers to earn £1,000 of interest on savings tax-free.
 With interest rates of around 2% if you’re lucky, this is a sum most of us would struggle to get anywhere close to.

 If you had a savings account earning 2%, you’d need to have a lump sum of over £50,000 before your annual interest earnings broke the £1,000 mark.
 The problem has been that cash ISAs have tended to pay less in interest than normal savings accounts, so the tax-wrapper benefit has been nothing more than the emperor’s new clothes for most savers.